ASCENSION OF OUR LORD

 However, ironically enough, His Personal humility and love for us is the reason why the world hated Jesus and, indeed, still hates Him and His; it is not because of Jesus Himself -- His human personality and character are universally admired by unbiased students of His life -- no, the world’s great trouble with Jesus, so to speak, is that He loves us too much: having Himself shared in our humanity, He wills to share His divinity with us, to make us divine in Himself, that we might thus know and experience something of the transcendental, all-embracing and totally self-giving, love which is Divine LIFE.

 Having made mankind in His own likeness, that is, having endowed him with spiritual freedom, God wills – and therefore the Father sent His Son among us – to free us from that which would destroy our likeness with Himself, namely sin.
 He sent His Son, that He might offer us a choice, that He might help and enable us to use our spiritual freedom to reject the Devil’s ‘toffy-apple of sin’ and deliberately choose to acknowledge the goodness, and give thanks for the great beauty, of our original creation.
-And then, more wondrously still, to embrace whole-heartedly the eternal promise and sublime fulfilment of our being which is in Jesus, perfect Man and perfect God; Who, having shared our humanity even to tasting the deepest dregs of its sinful condition, nevertheless, still willed to draw us to Himself as members of His Body able to share in His divine glory and, by His Spirit, become true children of the heavenly Father.
+And then, more wondrously still, to embrace whole-heartedly the eternal promise and sublime fulfilment of our being which is in Jesus, perfect Man and perfect God, Who, having innocently shared our humanity to the full even to tasting the deepest dregs of its suffering-for-sin, nevertheless, still willed to draw us to Himself as members of His Body able to share in His divine glory and, by His Spirit, become adopted and true children of the heavenly Father.

 Now, the gracious and glorious climax of this drama takes place in the Ascension of Our Blessed Lord today … Alleluia!
 Deo Gratias!!
 Thanks be to God!!!

 The supreme question now, as we celebrate His Ascension, is of course, what sort of relationship do we have – you and I personally -- with Jesus?
-Are we able to trust Him totally with our future, are we willing to love Him in and above our present experience of life on earth -- so visibly beautiful and tangibly satisfying -- amidst men and women of all sorts ostensibly searching for, and some already proclaiming themselves to have found, happiness and well-being?
+Are we able to trust Him totally with our future, are we willing to love Him in and above our present experience of life on earth -- so visibly beautiful for all and so satisfying for many -- amidst men and women of all sorts searching for, and some already proclaiming themselves to have found their own happiness and well-being?

 Here, Saint Paul’s prayer in our second reading is so beautifully appropriate: